Getting the Right Help from a Birth Injury Attorney Longwood, FL Trusts After Your Child’s Birth Injury

 - Subgaleal hemorrhages

 - Cerebral Palsy

 These birth injuries can be the result of a Florida doctor failing to perform a Cesarean section, failing to respond to a fetus in distress, and the improper use of different medical tools, like a vacuum or forceps.

 Neonatal Seizures.
 Neonatal seizures are a common (and early) sign your baby has a birth injury.
 Your baby can have these because your doctor failed to help with maternal bleeding, a placental abruption, or did not resuscitate a newborn in distress.
 In many cases, seizures can be extremely harmful to the child and can be a sign of severe bleeding in the brain that will ultimately result in their death.

 What Can I Do When My Child Is Diagnosed with a Birth Injury?

-When a medical professional has diagnosed your child with a birth injury, it is imperative a birth injury attorney in Longwood, FL move quickly to get them the help they need and to begin working on your claim.
+When a medical professional has diagnosed your child with a birth injury, it is imperative a birth injury attorney in Longwood, Florida moves quickly to get them the help they need and to begin working on your claim.
 One step includes finding an unbiased, third-party medical professional can explain their birth injury in detail and what the likely cause was.
 If the delivering doctor was negligent, they can also show what any other reasonable doctor would have done in that situation to avoid a birth injury.

 If your baby has suffered from a birth injury, you do not have to deal with this on your own.
 The lawyers at David & Philpot, P.L. are compassionate and will work hard to give your family the compensation they deserve.
 Call our office now to meet with a dedicated birth injury attorney Longwood, FL families recommend.